- C Programming Basics

 FILE *fopen(const char *filename, const char *mode);

-Here, the filename is the name of the file and mode is the file access mode.
-Here is the list of all access mode that you can use in opening your file:
+"filename" is the name of the file, and "mode" is the mode of file access.
+Here is a list of all the access modes that can be used when opening your file: Here, the filename is the name of the file, and mode is the file access mode.
+Here is the list of all access modes that you can use to open your file:

-Here the following code fragment uses fopen() function to open a file named myfile.txt for reading
+For example, the following code fragment uses the fopen() function to open a file named myfile.txt for reading:

 FILE *fp; fp = fopen("myfile.txt", "r");